atlassian-archive/dataschool/dataschool/_chapters/data-governance/source-data-architecture.md

 ![Source Database, Read Only Replica](/assets/images/ReadOnlyReplicaDatabase.png "Read Only Replica Database")

-Creating a [read-only replica](https://aws.amazon.com/rds/details/read-replicas/) is easy if you're using cloud providers with hosted databases like RDS but can be hard on other platforms.
+While creating a [read-only replica](https://aws.amazon.com/rds/details/read-replicas/) is easy if you're using cloud providers with hosted databases like RDS, it can be hard on other platforms.

-These databases may double the cost of your database spend but removes the risk of an analytic query affecting your application.
+These databases may double the cost of your database spend, but they remove the risk of an analytic query affecting your application.

 ## Summary